Pleasanton, California Therapists

 Mental Health Struggles in Impoverished Areas

 This kind of stress, if left unchecked, can lead to all sorts of mental health issues, most notably, high levels of anxiety and depression.
 African-American men and women are almost twice as likely to be hospitalized for severe mental illness complications as white residents, possibly due to limited access to mental health services, and failure to complete an accurate diagnosis and treatment plan.
-Transportation, cost, language barriers, and poor health care services can all contribute to these higher rates of complications in impoverished areas.
+Transportation, cost, language barriers, and poor healthcare services can all contribute to these higher rates of complications in impoverished areas.

 Effect on Suicide and Self-Inflicted Injury

 Self-inflicted injury is also notably high throughout Pleasanton, California.
-Women are far more likely than men to require an emergency room visit due to self-inflicted injury, and the highest rates were found among women between the ages of 15 and 24.
+Women are far more likely than men to require an emergency room visit due to self-inflicted injury and the highest rates were found among women between the ages of 15 and 24.
 The most common reason for these injuries is depression.
 When people are unable to access adequate mental health care, they’re more likely to seek out other, often harmful, methods of coping.

 Suicide is also a serious concern, taking hundreds of lives in Pleasanton and the surrounding Almeda County every year.
 Youth and teens are especially susceptible to this problem, with suicide coming out as the third leading cause of death for young adults.

 Access to mental health care is crucial in preventing these unnecessary deaths, as adequate treatment has proven to be instrumental in preventing suicide attempts, and helping those who have survived a failed attempt to recover.
-Therapy is also crucial in helping those who have already lost a loved one to suicide, as relatives and friends of victims become 65 percent more likely to attempt suicide, themselves.
+Therapy is also crucial in helping those who have already lost a loved one to suicide, as relatives and friends of victims become 65% more likely to attempt suicide, themselves.

 Complications in Accessing Mental Health Care for Pleasanton Residents